 With a jetty on the river, it is also ideal for boarding directly onto your cruise boat without even leaving the hotel grounds.
 An interesting option for families with young children thanks to the entertainment facilities and easy cruise boarding.
 It is also the preferred accommodation for customers looking for higher quality services.

 Lady Mara boat (ex Shaloom) (standard)

 Lady Mara is a beautiful wooden boat, typical of this region and completely renovated in 2016.
 She would be entirely privatized for your stay.

 She sleeps up to 8 people in 3 cabins: 2 with a double bed and a single bed, one with a double bed.
 All cabins are equipped with bathrooms and air conditioning.

 There are 2 decks with a large covered terrace for meals and hammocks.

 Premium boat (superior)

 The Premium boat is of a more modern design but respects the shape of the traditional boats that sail the Amazon and its tributaries.
-It offers top of the range services with 16 comfortable cabins with 2 single beds or a double bed each with a private bathroom and air conditioning.
-(2 forward cabins with frontal views are available with a supplement.
+She offers top of the range services with 16 comfortable cabins with 2 single beds or a double bed each with a private bathroom and air conditioning.
+(2 forward cabins with frontal views are available with a supplement.)